7 Top Tips to Keep Remote Employees Engaged

 6. Consider what it’s like to work when the kids are home.

 At some point during every workday, employees with school-aged children will have kids at home asking for a snack, declaring “I’m bored!” or doing any number of disruptive activities.
 Here’s where you can be the superhero: give the gift of activities so your employee can stay engaged with work.
-Options are endless – especially with our Select codes that can redeemed for a variety of popular eGift cards (from gaming and streaming services to age-appropriate books and projects).
+Options are endless, from eGift cards for gaming and streaming services to age-appropriate books and projects.

 7. Hold virtual open office hours with no agenda.

 Whoa!
 A meeting without an agenda?
 Yes, just an open line of communication with you, the leader, and anyone else on your team who wants to join the call.
 Your remote employees can’t pop by your office for a quick chat, so this is a time that they know they can catch you.
 It’s merely an open forum for questions to be asked, ideas to be shared and, if needed, fears quelled.